 “When there are steep increases in raw materials costs or times of high gas prices, you are likely to see more products get reduced in size,” he says.

-It’s a tough time to be a food and drink manufacturer, with prices being driven down, profit margins razor-thin and people spending a smaller proportion of income on food.
-You need to do more for less and that means re-evaluating the way your business works and utilizing food and drink data insights to take advantage of new opportunities.
+It’s a tough time to be a food and beverage manufacturer, with prices being driven down, profit margins razor-thin and people spending a smaller proportion of income on food.
+You need to do more for less and that means re-evaluating the way your business works and utilizing food and beverage data insights to take advantage of new opportunities.

-So, what are some of the biggest food and drink challenges for large businesses today and how can you meet them?
+So, what are some of the biggest food and beverage challenges for manufacturers today and how can you meet them?

 Understanding and handling changing customer tastes